View the Residential Life Handbook to learn about life in the UCDC Center and in Washington, D.C.

 - Bathroom amenities including towels, blow dryer/straightener, shower shoes

 - Professional Outfits (including shoes/socks and belt)

 - Professional bag, purse, or briefcase

-- Umbrella, raincoat and rain-boots (there tends to be many unexpected rainstorms)
+- Umbrella, raincoat, and rain-boots (there tend to be many unexpected rainstorms)

 - Comfortable walking shoes